About this strategy

 Domestic abuse service referrals

 • Female victims made up the vast majority of referrals (89%).
-11% of referrals involving male victims.
+11% of referrals involved male victims.
 A total of 49 referrals to IDAS (1.2% of referrals) were known to be from transgender victims.
 99 individuals (2.4% of clients) identified as lesbian, gay or bisexual.

 • 2.5% of IDAS clients during 2020/21 stated a language other than English as their main language.
 This represents 104 people and 27 different community spoken languages.

-• During 2020/21, 711 of IDAS’s 4092 (17%) clients identified as a disabled person or has having a health condition.
-With mental health being by far the most common.
+• During 2020/21, 711 of IDAS’s 4092 (17%) clients identified as a disabled person or has having a health condition, with mental health being by far the most common.
 348 (8.5%) of IDAS’s clients described themselves as having a mental health condition.

 Domestic abuse and children